dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

   infrastructure (<http://llvm.org>), which aims to provide a language independent compiler toolchain with a number of optimisations.
-LLVM IR is a language for an abstract machine with an infinite set of registers, it makes use of SSA form, has a simple type system, abstracts away some low-level details such as calling convention \cite{LLVM}.
+LLVM IR is a language for an abstract machine with an infinite set of registers, it makes use of SSA form, has a simple type system, and abstracts away some low-level details such as a calling convention \cite{LLVM}.

 The IR designed as a part of this work is quite different from most of the IRs described above.
 None of the mentioned IRs encodes different program effects